Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Methodology

 \section{Methodology}

 This section presents an iterative procedure for solving \eqref{eq_dk_mppi_optim}.
 At any time $t$, the learned DKO dynamics are expressed as where $A^*$, $B^*$, $C^*$, $\boldsymbol{\theta}^*$ are obtained from the DKO updating rule in \eqref{eq_gd_thetaf}-\eqref{eq_gd_mats} using the training dataset $\mathcal{D}$.
 In this work, $\mathcal{D}$ is collected by applying uniformly sampled control inputs to the true dynamical system.
-In practice, the dataset may also be gathered using an MPPI controller initialized with a preliminary DKO model, or from demonstrations provided by a human operator in real-world experiments.
+In practice, the dataset may also be gathered using an MPPI controller initialized with a preliminary DKO model or from demonstrations provided by a human operator in real-world experiments.

-Based on the learned linear DKO dynamics, we develop an MPPI controller built upon the Koopman model, referred to as MPPI with deep Koopman operator dynamics (MPPI-DK), which is summarized in Algorithm \ref{alg: mppi-dk}.
+Based on the learned linear DKO dynamics, we develop an MPPI controller built upon the DKO model, referred to as MPPI with deep Koopman operator dynamics (MPPI-DK), which is summarized in Algorithm \ref{alg: mppi-dk}.